-Place-Based and Project-Based Learning
+Place-Based and Project-Based Learning (Archived)

 Teaching towards sustainability lends itself to place-based and project-based approaches to pedagogy.
 Although sustainability is a global goal, its problems and solutions are always importantly situated in local ecologies and communities.
 Instructors might consider taking a “bioregional” approach to teaching about place, encouraging students to think about their local watershed as a meaningful way to conceptualize community.
 In addition, focusing on sustainability solutions requires the cultivation of an imaginative experimentalism – the difficulties involved in transitioning to a more sustainable world can only be worked out in the process of formulating practical alternatives to the problems at hand.

 Field trips bring people together in ways that go beyond traditional classroom experiences.
 Planning the logistical details of a field trip take time and foresight, but the rewards of a well-planned field experience can make it worth the effort.

 - Be sensitive to time and place; it is impossible to plan for every contingency, but keep in mind the variability of seasonal weather.

 - Don’t plan every minute of the trip.
 Create time for observation and “poking around.”

 - Create solo time – consider having students bring a journal; offer the option of a reflective writing assignment.

 Encourage students to think of the campus as a sustainability laboratory.
 Assign projects that allow students to create solutions to sustainability issues they identify in their own dormitories and dining halls.
 Get in touch with your campus sustainability coordinator to brainstorm projects and to help connect students with existing campus resources and organizations.